sharon92/AstroSpace/README.md

 DB_HOST = 'localhost'  # Or your database hostname
 DB_PORT = 5432

-# 🌟 Astrometry.net API Configuration
-# Go to https://nova.astrometry.net and sign in to get your API key
-ASTROMETRY_API_KEY = "your_astrometry_api_key_here"

 # 👥 User Management
 MAX_USERS = 5  # Set maximum number of registered users

 # 🏷️ Site Branding
-TITLE = "My AstroSpace Observatory"  # Customize your site name
+TITLE = "My AstroSpace Observatory"  # Customize your site name can be changed later in settings

 # Upload Path - uploaded jpegs and phd logs will be saved here
 UPLOAD_PATH = "absolute/path/to/uploads